Aravind-11/Aravind-11/README.md

 ### <div align="center">I'm Aravindhan, I like to make machines learn </div>

-<div align="center">A passionate Machine Learning Researcher 👨‍💻 pursuing projects in the field of Deep Reinforcement Learning and Robotics 🤖. </div>
+<div align="center">A passionate Machine Learning Enthusiast 👨‍💻 pursuing projects in the field of Deep Learning and Robotics 🤖. </div>